The Confidence Code explores the impact of confidence on life’s achievements, career success, and personal satisfaction.

 But that’s a big stretch.

-If they had sayed social success, than it would have been more appropriate.
+If they had said social success, then it would have been more appropriate.
 But based on that single paper, you cannot say that “confidence matters more than competence”.

 Some of Plomin’s research seems on twins suggested that self-perceived ability rating, which can be considered a measure of confidence, was more important in academic achievement than IQ.